The adventurous trekking trail dedicated to the founder of International Scouts- Baden Powell Scout Trek

-Baden Powell Scout Trek starts from Syabru Besi, after a day long drive from Kathmandu.
-On the way to Gatlang, the Goljung view point will, after a short 3 hour walk, give you an amazing panorama of the Ganesh Himal including Shishapangma (8013m) and Langtang Lirung (7246m).
+Baden Powell Scout Trek treads along the new trekking route in the Ganesh Himal area, North of Kathmandu.
+The trek starts from Syabrubesi, after a day long drive from Kathmandu.
+On the way to Gatlang, the Goljung view point will give you an amazing panorama of the Ganesh Himal including Shishapangma (8013m) and Langtang Lirung (7246m).
 From here, you enter a quiet and unspoiled valley which will lead you to the Jageswor Lake after a 3 days hike.
 The steep trail goes through a dense forest where life seems to be suspended on time.
 This region of Nepal is inhabited by the Tamang people and sharing a milk tea with them is an unforgettable experience.
 The ascent will eventually end up at almost 4200m and views from the south ridge of this mountain chain are truly breathtaking.
 For the next 2 days, you and your Nepali team will follow the ridge to the north direction at an average altitude of 4500 meters high.
 Views of majestic mountain ranges remain your companion throughout this section of the trek.

 At Changan Kharka, the descent to Tatopani starts passing through small Tamang settlements and large forest while following the Sanjen Khola stream.
-The 2 day descent will lead you to Tatopani located at 2600 meters high.
+The 2 days’ descent will lead you to Tatopani located at 2600 meters high.
 A bath in the Hot Springs is a must do and a reward after the accomplished wild camping trek.
 Day long walks lead you to a new valley where you will be completely immerged into the Tamang culture (in Thuman, Rasuwagadi and Briddim).
-You will follow the Bhote Kosi River on the left side of the valley to the North and then come back on the opposite side on your way back to Syabru Besi, from where it all began.
+You will follow the Bhote Kosi River on the left side of the valley to the North and then come back on the opposite side on your way back to Syabrubesi, from where it all began.

-It is a panoramic thrill flying into Kathmandu on a clear day.
-The views of snow-capped mountain peaks sprawling down below you are almost ecstatic, beginning a whole chain of memorable experiences that stay with you for a long, long time.
+You will be greeted by a panoramic view of snow-capped mountain peaks sprawling down below once you fly in the sky of Kathmandu.
 A representative and driver from our office will meet you at the airport and escort you to your hotel.
 The representative will help you check into your designated hotel.
-At the hotel you will be briefed about your daily activities..
+At the hotel you will be briefed about your daily activities.
+Overnight at Hotel..

 Kathmandu is the historical and cultural heart of Nepal and has been a popular destination for tourists ever since Nepal opened its doors to visitors.
 The city presents a wonderful mix of Hinduism, Tibetan Buddhism and Western influence.
-There will be a guided tour to the largest Buddhist stupa in Nepal Boudhanath and after that to the most popular Hindu shrine dedicated to Lord Shiva- Pashupatinath.
-We take a tour to Patan or Lalitpur (the City of Artisans), which is 5km away from Kathmandu.
+There will be a guided tour to Boudhnath, the largest Buddhist stupa in Nepal and after that to Pashupatinath, the most popular Hindu shrine dedicated to Lord Shiva.
+We take a tour to Patan also called as Lalitpur (the City of Artisans), which is 5km away from Kathmandu.
 We walk through Patan Durbar Square, and delight in the architectural wonders of Malla era.
-Mahaboudha Temple, Kumbeshwor Temple, Krishna Temple and Golden Temple are the major attractions at the square..
+Mahaboudha Temple, Kumbeshwor Temple, Krishna Temple and Golden Temple are the major attractions at the square.
+Overnight at Hotel..

 The meeting and handling was excellent.
 Everything worked!
 Good tents and facilities (dining & toilet tents).
 For young mountaineers I suggest an extra day/camp between Kyangjin Gompa and High Camp, some where around 4,400m.